Sevil Gaziyeva: Biography

 Sevil Gaziyeva was born on June 1, 1940, in Aşağı Tala village of Zagatala District.
 After graduating from high school in 1958, Sevil applied to the Azerbaijan Medical Institute, but was not accepted.
 In the same year, she submitted her documents to Vocational School No. 5 in Baku.

 In December 1959, Sevil read an article in the newspaper.
 After reading an article about Uzbek girl Tursunoy Akhunova, Sevil decided to become a mechanic.

 In the summer of 1960, Sevil and her friends were sent to the cotton farm No. 5 in Beylagan District.
-During the production experiment, Sevil harvests 97 tons of cotton by machine.
+During the production experiment, Sevil harvested 97 tons of cotton by machine.
 After graduating from the school of agricultural mechanization in Bina, Sevil Gaziyeva voluntarily goes to work in Beylagan District.
 Sevil Gaziyeva was a member of the Azerbaijani delegation to the 1961 national meeting of Soviet cotton growers in Uzbekistan.
 While in Uzbekistan, Sevil gets acquainted with the work experience of famous Soviet cotton grower Tursunoy Akhunova.
 After returning from Tashkent, she created a complex brigade like Tursunoy Akhunova in Beylagan and headed that brigade.

 Sevil Gaziyeva, who entered the mechanization faculty of the Azerbaijan Agricultural Institute in 1962, also works and studies by correspondence.
 Sevil Gaziyeva, who soon became one of the most famous cotton growers in Azerbaijan, harvested 190 tons of cotton in 1962 with her machine.
 The brigade led by Sevil was awarded the Order of the Red Banner of Labor for taking 30 quintals of cotton per hectare that year.

 In 1963, Sevil Gaziyeva was elected a deputy of the Supreme Soviet of the Azerbaijan SSR.